skills-dev/copilot-code-review/.github/steps/4-step.md

 ### ⌨️ Activity: Create a repository ruleset

-1. In the web browser, return to the exercise repository.

 1. In the top navigation, select the **Settings** tab.

 1. In the left navigation, expand **Rules** and select **Rulesets**.